Nova Scotia Regional Energy and Resource Table

 Initial successes

-• Net Zero Atlantic, with funding from Natural Resources Canada, launched the Atlantic Canada Offshore Wind Integration and Transmission Study in May 2024.
-The two-year $6 million study has brought together all 4 Atlantic Canada governments and utilities, as well as other observers and interested parties to explore different market pathways, integration challenges, necessary investments and other opportunities and obstacles when integrating offshore wind into the regional electricity grid.
+- Net Zero Atlantic, with funding from Natural Resources Canada, launched the Atlantic Canada Offshore Wind Integration and Transmission Study in March 2024.
+The $6 million study, spanning the 2024-26 fiscal years, has brought together Atlantic Canada governments and utilities, technical experts, as well as other observers and interested parties to explore market pathways, integration challenges, necessary investments and other opportunities and obstacles when integrating offshore wind into the region’s electricity grid.

 Understand provincial needs for ports and related infrastructure